tuedolm/tuedolm/README.md

 I'm an early career engineer that just love building random shower thoughts into prototypes.
 I have a strong interest in automations and untie bottlenecks in system, currently going deep in backend development while vibe coding web pages for small local restaurants / food trucks for free.

 While not in front of my monitor, I enjoy hiking with friends, going to hackathons for free merch, and exploring local food scenes wherever I'm currently at.
-Before being an engineer, I was a barista and cook, I'm a fanatic for Matcha Latte and Bun Bo Hue.
+I'm a fanatic for Matcha Latte and Bun Bo Hue.

 ## My Skills